 The Rotomoulded IBCs from VARIBOX is the evolution of more than 50 years of experience in designing and manufacturing rotomoulded chemical containers.
 “Shaping Plastics Beyond The Obvious” is our approach that has resulted in the development of products that have been awarded numerous prices for innovative packaging.
-After our first award-winning product was introduced in 1958, many others followed, like Multibox, Varitainer, Chemtainer, Palletank, Varicube, Bonbonne, CKMB, MultiWay, iCon and now VARIBOX.
-All manufactured with the rotomoulding process.
+After our first award-winning product was introduced in 1958, many others followed, like Multibox, Varitainer, Chemtainer, Palletank, Varicube, Bonbonne, CKMB, MultiWay, iCon, and now VARIBOX.
+All are manufactured with the rotomoulding process.

 What is rotomoulding?